jadKhoury1/simple-body-validator/README.md

 # Simple Body Validator
-Simple Body Validator is an open source validation library inspired by the [Laravel](https://laravel.com/docs/validation) validation mechanisim.
+Simple Body Validator is an open source validation library inspired by the [Laravel](https://laravel.com/docs/validation) validation mechanism.
 The library's goal is to make data validation as easy as possible for Javascript developers on both client and server side.

-The validation mechanisim can be used with any popular framework like [Angular](https://angular.io/), [React](https://reactjs.org/), and [Vue](https://vuejs.org/).
+The validation mechanism can be used with any popular framework like [Angular](https://angular.io/), [React](https://reactjs.org/), and [Vue](https://vuejs.org/).

 You can learn more about simple body validator by reading the full documentation in our [docs](https://simple-body-validator.vercel.app)